Thunderbirds Are Go (TV series): Premise

-Set in the 2060s, Thunderbirds Are Go follows the exploits of the Tracy brothers – Scott, Virgil, Alan, Gordon, and John – who form the backbone of International Rescue (IR): a life-saving organisation that operates from a hidden base in the Southern Pacific Ocean, and who save people from disasters and dangerous situations using technologically advanced crafts for land, sea, air and space rescue, the most prominent of these being five vehicles called "Thunderbirds", each one operated by one of the brothers.
+Set in the 2060s, Thunderbirds Are Go follows the exploits of the Tracy brothers – Scott, Virgil, Alan, Gordon, and John – who form the backbone of International Rescue (IR): a life-saving organisation that operates from a hidden base in the Southern Pacific Ocean, and who save people from disasters and dangerous situations using technologically advanced craft for land, sea, air and space rescue, the most prominent of these being five vehicles called "Thunderbirds", each one operated by one of the brothers.
 In addition to the brothers, IR also includes additional members who offer assistance and support: Chief of Security Tanusha "Kayo" Kyrano, who conducts covert and security operations through the use of a specialised Thunderbird Shadow with stealth capabilities; engineer Brains, who provides technological and mechanical support both at the base and in the field on occasion; Grandma Tracy, the brothers' maternal support who tends to their home needs; and London operatives Lady Penelope Creighton-Ward, an English aristocrat, and Aloysius "Nosey" Parker, a chauffeur and former thief, who conduct investigative and espionage work when required.

 Although most rescues involve contending with disaster caused by unforeseen incidents or the actions of criminals, a number are orchestrated by IR's main adversary known only as "The Hood" – a British criminal mastermind who despises the organisation and seeks to often steal their technology while conducting crimes to make him wealthy.
 Prior to the premiere episode of the programme, the Hood is known to IR and is responsible for the loss of the brothers' father, Jeff Tracy, the founder of IR and a close friend of Colonel Casey, the head of the Global Defence Force (GDF).
-In the second series, the programme introduced a second villain called "The Mechanic," who causes havoc and eventually helps to break out the Hood, after he is arrested by the GDF at the end of the first series, only to later turn on him in order to break free from his control, whereupon he later surrenders, on condition that Brains helps him secure his freedom.
+In the second series, the programme introduced a second villain called "The Mechanic", who causes havoc and eventually helps to break out the Hood, after he is arrested by the GDF at the end of the first series, only to later turn on him to break free from his control, whereupon he later surrenders, on condition that Brains helps him secure his freedom.
 In the third series, a pair of villains called the "Chaos Crew" – formed of siblings Havoc and Fuse – join with the Hood to cause world-wide chaos, and become a considerable problem for both the GDF and IR.